 While in Princess Anne County, Robert and Mary lived with 33 individuals including students and seven enslaved people aged 10 to 23.
 The enslaved living at the school may have been laboring there or hired out.
 It was not uncommon in colonial and antebellum Virginia for institutions to hire out their enslaved, including among them Presbyterian churches.
-At the time, Virginia had no system of publicly funded schools and so either funded independently or church.
-In the economy of the day schools were either funded independently or supported by a church.
+At the time, Virginia had no system of publicly funded schools and so schools were either funded independently or supported by a church.
 In the economy of the day, hiring out the enslaved was one way to raise funds.